 By default, Microsoft Excel tends to open the files in full-screen view.
 By your definition of the full-screen view, it may be necessary in some cases to view more data on the screen.
 It can also be temporary or permanent depending on what view you want to work with, But in the end, it all comes down to personal preferences.
 This article might come in handy if you want to stop Microsoft Excel from opening in full screen.

-4 Easy Ways to Stop Excel from Opening in Full Screen
+How to Stop Excel from Opening in Full Screen (4 Easy Ways)

 Depending on what you define as a “full screen” there could be different solutions for your problem.
 For example, you may define the windowed version as the full screen if all of the ribbons are still showing like this one.